aram-devdocs/vegangouda/README.md

 - `npm run storybook`: Runs Storybook for the `web` project.
 - `npm run database`: Starts the PostgreSQL database using Docker.
 - `npm run generate-types`: Generates TypeScript types for the PostgreSQL schema.
+- `npm run start:portainer`: Deploys Portainer on Docker Swarm.
+- `npm run stop:portainer`: Stops the Portainer stack.

 ## Conclusion

 That's it!
-You should now have a fully functional NX environment along with a comprehensive set of Docker commands to manage your development and production workflows.
+You should now have a fully functional NX environment along with a streamlined workflow for managing your Docker Swarm environment using Portainer.
 If you have any questions or issues, please refer to the NX documentation or reach out to me directly.